On this page

 read_textoranalyze_documenton anchor filings. - Example: Which filings anchor the plan and disclosure statement in this case?

-generate_bankruptcy_document is not included in launch access.
+generate_bankruptcy_document is not part of the tool set.
 Document-generation tools require separate write/generation entitlement, audit, and support handling.

 build_case_context_pack, search_intel_events, and lookup_case_law are not